Kaustubhsutar/databricks_lakehouse_project/README.md

 │   ├── data_models.drawio              # Draw.io file for data models (star schema)
 │   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
-├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Notebooks for extracting and loading raw data │   ├── silver/                         # Notebooks for cleaning and transforming data │   ├── gold/                           # Notebooks for creating analytical models │
+├── scripts/                            # Databricks notebooks for data pipelines and transformations │   ├── bronze/                         # Notebooks for ingesting and loading raw data │   ├── silver/                         # Notebooks for cleaning and transforming data │   ├── gold/                           # Notebooks for creating business-ready datasets │   ├── init_lakehouse.ipynb            # Notebook for initializing and orchestrating the lakehouse pipeline │
-│
 ├── README.md                           # Project overview and instructions
 ├── LICENSE                             # License information for the repository